Category » Spirituality

 The Illusion of the Ego

 If someone calls your name, you would turn your head to see who called you, but you are not your name.
-Your name is only a certain sound that identifies you when someone wants to address you.
+Your name is only a particular sound that identifies you when someone wants to address you.

 You change the clothes you wear.
 You change your hairdo, and you may dye your hair sometimes.
 Does this change who you really are?
 No, it does not.
 You only change your outside appearance.